neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 <img src="/images/solitary-bee-female.png" alt="fishy" class="bg-primary mb-1" width="500px">

-Left, a female solitary bee collecting pollen.
-Right, a female solitary bee provisioning its egg in a nest.
+**Left**: a female solitary bee collecting pollen. **Right**: a female solitary bee provisioning its egg in a nest.
 :::

 Males desperately seek females to mate with.
 They patrol nesting areas in large numbers and form [‘mating balls’ in which multiple males grapple with each other and attempt to pair up with the female](https://oup.silverchair-cdn.com/oup/backfile/Content_public/Journal/jinsectscience/18/4/10.1093_jisesa_iey083/2/iey083_suppl_supplementary_online_resource_4.mp4?Expires=1662209471&Signature=Xcqvmc4xBv4Sb6dRayNr5imKMWW3S4SblcADJfI~r04kU0sOjtsHy-TaBWHqoOAB3D7ESd9awMmnwbeNEprqywMoOUhhT~mRRMUKctFxEaoN8smR953C1a2qsmI~-u3MNdDB0jfjwXiRBIASJKyIKVD8DTDLyPYmHq6k4cFGkPz2JUwim-maUvWUrV5SszZXDa5E4hMvIqUCr-UirLTNbddge5STeot3Yf2VR4cwvW1FoNTmpEqTzMVYDmrdJxP9DWimVicj6dI1xfC-O~D2fYiqzXuyklY~0NF6MAGJVMt1b1rYyJcKbYseuqoRXVT90VTnA50rvEysdnWmpvS6qw__&Key-Pair-Id=APKAIE5G5CRDK6RD3PGA)[^entomology-today][^Russell2018].
-The mating sequence of males comprises several FAPs that are organized according to stereotyped transition probabilities[^Russell2018].
+The mating sequence of males comprises several **FAP**s that are organized according to *stereotyped transition probabilities*[^Russell2018].

 [^entomology-today]: [Busy Bees: An Up-Close Look at One Bee Species’ Scramble to Mate](https://entomologytoday.org/2018/09/13/busy-bees-up-close-look-one-bee-species-scramble-mate-diadasia-rinconis/)
 [^Russell2018]: [Avery L Russell, Stephen L Buchmann, William de O Sabino, Daniel R Papaj, (2018) Brawls Bring Buzz: Male Size Influences Competition and Courtship in Diadasia rinconis (Hymenoptera: Apidae), Journal of Insect Science, 18(4)](https://doi.org/10.1093/jisesa/iey083)

-*But*, males also *mate* with aggregates of larval blister beetles.
+*But*, males *also* "mate" with aggregates of larval blister beetles.
 During attempted copulation, the larvae hitch a ride on the male.
 When the male bee later mates with a female bee, the larvae can then transfer to the female and hitch a ride back to the female's nest.
 The larvae are parasitic and feed off of the provisions in the nest that were intended for the bee larvae.

 :::{figure-md}
 :class: figure

 <img src="/images/blister-beetle-aggregates.png" alt="fishy" class="bg-primary mb-1" width="400px">

-Top Left, a female blister beetle depositing eggs on a plant stalk.
-Top Right, days after hatching, the larval blister beetles aggregate with their brown heads pointing outward.
-Bottom, a male mates with a female bee after a mating attempt with the aggregation of larval blister beetles.
+**Top Left**: A female blister beetle depositing eggs on a plant stalk. **Top Right**: Days after hatching, the larval blister beetles aggregate with their brown heads pointing outward. **Bottom**.
+A male mates with a female bee after a mating attempt with the aggregation of larval blister beetles.
 :::

 ---
 > ⏳ 10 min

-***Q: Based on the information given, what do you think could be the sign stimulus that releases mating FAPs in the male bee?
+***Q4: Based on the information given, what do you think could be the sign stimulus that releases mating FAPs in the male bee?
 Name at least two potential alternatives.***

-***Q: What testable predictions could you come up with for those alternative hypotheses?***

-***Q: What experiment would enable you to distinguish between your alternative hypotheses?***
+***Q5: Under the assumption that behaviors are adaptations, what is the paradox exhibited by this example of solitary bee mating behavior?***

+***Q6: Brainstorm potential selective pressures effecting the existence of this mating behavior (sign stimulus : FAP pair) in male bees***

 ⏸️ PAUSE here for class-wide discussion

 ---
-> ⏳ 5

-***Q: Under the assumption that behaviors are adaptations, what is the paradox exhibited by this example of solitary bee mating behavior?***

-***Q: Brainstorm all of the potential selective pressures effecting the existence of this mating behavior (sign stimulus : FAP pair) in male bees***

-⏸️ PAUSE here for class-wide discussion

 ## Evolutionary Models

 :::{admonition} Why?
 Ultimately, to *understand* a behavioral phenotype from an evolutionary perspective means to be able to predict phenotypes of extant species.
-This involves both correctly identifying the adaptive role that the behavior plays and the selective pressures that exert evolutionary force on the behavior.
+This involves both correctly identifying the adaptive role of the behavior and the selective pressures on the behavior.

 Mathematical models are abstractions that strive to have predictive power (with varying degrees of precision).
-Models represent a scientist's best informed guess as to the identity and function of important variables and the ways these variables interact with each other.
+Models represent a best informed guess as to the ***identity and function of important variables*** and ***how these variables interact***.
 :::

-To of the most common types of evolutionary models are [Optimality Theory](optimality-theory) and [Game Theory](game-theory)
+Two of the most common types of evolutionary models are [Optimality Theory](optimality-theory) and [Game Theory](game-theory)

 :::{index} optimality theory
 :::